Forget about malls, tall sky skyscrapers, sunset boat rides, and boardwalks. You can do that anywhere.

 But we decided to fully experience desert life, so we chose to get a luxury tent in the desert (also called Bedouin camping ) and live like a Royals for a day.
 This was a huge tent, almost like a 5-star hotel suite.
 We stayed at Regency Sealine Camp.

 Since we booked a few weeks in advance, we got a Royal tent for 350$ a night.
-It had 1 king bed, 3 twin beds.
+It had 1 king bed, and 3 twin beds.
 Breakfast was included.

 TIP 2: Based on where you decide to stay, even if you get a cheaper deal at Booking.com,GetYourGuide.com do check their own website.
 They have several bundled packages, including a stay along with a desert safari and dinner.
 We got ours from getyourguide.com, and it turned out to be a few 100 dollars expensive while paying for dinner separately.

 TIP 3: If you like particular activities more than others like sandboarding, or quad biking, you can get a package that focuses on these giving you more hours to enjoy.
-But you will NOT miss out on activities like camel, sand bashing, inland sea visit, etc. Most of the desert package includes such activities.
+But you will NOT miss out on activities like camel, sand bashing, inland sea visits, etc. Most of the desert package includes such activities.